Ferdinando Taverna

 Ferdinando Taverna (1558 – 29 August 1619) was an Italian Roman Catholic cardinal.

 Biography

-Born in Milan into a patrician family, Taverna studied canon and civil law in his hometown, obtaining doctorate and the title of magister.
-Later he went to Rome and became referendary of the Tribunals of the Apostolic Signature in 1588.
+Born in Milan into a patrician family, Taverna studied canon and civil law in his hometown, obtaining a doctorate and the title of magister.
+Later, he went to Rome and became referendary of the Tribunals of the Apostolic Signature in 1588.
 He was named governor of several Papal towns: Viterbo, (1591), (Città di Castello, 1595–1596) and Fermo (vice-governor in 1595–1596).
 He became Governor of Rome on 30 April 1599, a title which he held until 1604.
-In that period he built Villa Parisi.
+In that period, he built Villa Parisi.

 Taverna was created cardinal priest in the Consistory of 9 June 1604 by Pope Clement VIII, with the title of Sant'Eusebio and participated in the papal conclaves in 1605.